-1. Children thrive on predicability.
+1. Children thrive on predictability.
 Really who doesn’t?
-My day always run more smoothly when I know what is going to happen that day.
+My day always runs more smoothly when I know what will happen that day.
 When I get to work, and everything has changed, and I have to react, I tend to become grouchy.

 2. Routines allow children to focus less or stress less about what is coming next.
-Consistency allows them to concentrate on learning, playing, building language, or improving their speech.
+Consistency will enable them to concentrate on learning, playing, building language, or improving their speech.

-3. For children working on developing their language skills, routines allow children to hear and or practice vocabulary, concepts, frequently enough that it will help active their goals and help with generalization.
+3. For children working on developing their language skills, routines allow children to hear and or practice vocabulary and concepts frequently enough that it will help with generalization.

-4. Routines, structure, and predictability allow children to test boundaries in safe ways.
-All children test boundaries; it is a part of growing up and becoming more independent.
-BUT we want them to be relatively safe when doing so.
+4. Routines, structure, and predictability allow children to safely test boundaries.
+All children push boundaries; it is a part of growing up and becoming more independent.
+But we want them to be relatively safe when doing so.
 We want the consequences of their tries to be successful.
-Meaning that they will have pushed a boundary out and have gained more independence or they will learn that that boundary is firmly in place.
+They will have pushed a boundary and gained more independence, or they will learn that that boundary is firmly in place.

 So what can we do to help children establish routines?

-1. It is important to be consistent which can be tough if the routine you are introducing is unpopular.
-It sometimes helps to have a game plan and write down what the new routines are going to look like and how you are going to react if the child(ren) you are with are not happy with the changes.
+1. It is crucial to be consistent, which can be challenging if the routine you introduce is unpopular.
+It sometimes helps to have a game plan and write down what the new routines will look like and how you will react if the child(ren) you are with is not happy with the changes.

 2. Use visuals.
 They really do work, and I’m probably preaching to the choir.
 Here is a blog post I wrote about why you should use visuals.

 3. Keep in mind who and why you are creating the new routine.
-Especially a the beginning try to use activities, games, rewards (if you use them) that the children enjoy.
-They will be willing to participate if it is fun, or they are getting something out of it.
+Especially a the beginning, try to use activities, games, and rewards (if you use them) that the children enjoy.
+They will be willing to participate if it is fun or they are getting something out of it.

-Establishing routines can be hard, but the effort is well worth it and will help everyone function better in the classroom, therapy room or home much better.
+Establishing routines can be complicated, but the effort is well worth it.
+It will help everyone function better in the classroom, therapy room or at home much better.